7 Interpreting Regressors

 2. If our causal model is missing important confounders, or we have measured some confounders incompletely or inaccurately, our estimates may include some bias from confounding.

-3. If our data comes from a specific sample or subset of a population, the causal claims may not generalize to every situation we want to generalize them to.
+3. If our data comes from a specific sample or subset of a population, the causal claims may not generalize beyond it.

 TODO sensitivity

-When we fit a complicated linear model, it can be hard to interpret and visualize the relationships we discover.
-If we have several different factor variables, each with multiple levels, plus many continuous variables, plus interactions between different combinations of each, it can be quite difficult to simply read the table of coefficients and interpret what’s going on.
+When we fit a complicated linear model, where many predictors have been expanded into regressors with interactions, multiple factor levels, and so on, it can be difficult to read the summary tables and interpret the model.
 What direction is the association between a particular predictor and \(Y\)?
 It might depend on the value of several other variables, depending on the interactions.
+We need additional tools to help us interpret the model.

 For the average value \(x_o^a\), continuous predictors may be set at their mean, while for factor variables, the expectation may be calculated by obtaining an estimate for each level of the factor and then averaging those estimates, weighted by the prevalence of each level.